Upstalsboom: why solidarity is not the core of a collective

 The second statute of all Frisians: when any land would be devastated by the southern armed or the northern Viking, then the six will help the seventh, so that it may remain as strong as the other six.

 Upstalsboom treaty was a true supranational community.
-Or tota Frisia as the community was named too at that time.
-In the eleventh century AD an opposite development, when compared to the rest of the Continent, took place at the south-eastern shores of the North Sea.
-Frisia between the river Vlie in the west and the river Weser in the east broke free from external, Frankish domination, although the influence of the Franks had always stayed limited.
-Already in the ninth century AD, under the rule of the Frankish king Louis de Pious, the Frisians regarded themselves as free folk who were not to answer to any count or lord other than the king.
+Or, tota Frisia, as the community was named too at that time.
+In the eleventh century an opposite development, when compared to the rest of the continent, took place at the south-eastern shores of the North Sea.
+Frisia between the river Vlie in the west and the river Weser in the east broke free from external, Frankish domination, although the influence of the Franks had always stayed fairly limited.
+Already in the ninth century, under the rule of the Frankish king Louis de Pious, the Frisians regarded themselves as free folk who were not to answer to any count or lord other than the king.
 Feudal structures, actually just taking root, crumbled completely again.
 First, these structures crumbled in the area of Frisia between the river Lauwers in the Netherlands and the river Weser in Germany, i.e. the Ommelanden region of present-day province of Groningen in the Netherlands (Mid Frisia) together with the region Ostfriesland (East Frisia) in Germany.
 A century and a half later, feudal structures west of the river Lauwers disappeared too, i.e. present-day province Friesland (Mid Frisia) and the region Westfriesland in province Noord Holland.
-And this whilst on the rest of the European continent feudal structures grew stronger and stronger into centralist states.
+This whilst on the rest of the European continent feudal structures grew stronger and stronger into centralist states.

-(in the State of the Union at the end of this blog you find the description of each of the sea lands 1-7)
+Above, the Seven Sealands forming tota Frisia (in the State of the Union, at the end of this blog post, the description of each of the sealands 1-7)

 No, it wasn't.

-The Upstalsboom collective was formed at the beginning of the thirteenth century AD and the main reason was that of self-protection.
+The Upstalsboom collective was formed at the beginning of the thirteenth century and the main reason was that of self-protection.
 As said, feudal structures had crumbled in Frisia whilst their neighbors built powerful governmental institutions and armies, created a knighthood, with emerging powerful cities to support all this modernism.
 If it weren’t the bishops of Utrecht or of Munster, or the abbots of the abbeys of Fulda, Werden or Echternach, it certainly were counts or other warlords claiming legitimate control over Frisia.
-At the start of the twelfth century AD the comes Fresonum 'counts of Frisia' renamed themselves as the Counts of Holland.
-They had their powerbase in the region Kinheim, or Kennemerland as it's named today, including control over the mouths of the river Meuse and Rhine.
-In the twelfth century AD the comes Fresonum started an open civil war against the first of the Seven Sea Lands, namely region Westfriesland in the present-day province of Noord Holland.
+At the start of the twelfth century the comes Fresonum 'counts of Frisia' renamed themselves as the counts of Holland.
+They had their powerbase in the region Kinheim, or Kennemerland as it's named today, including control over the mouths of the rivers Meuse and Rhine.
+In the twelfth century the comes Fresonum started an open civil war against the first of the Seven Sealands, namely region Westfriesland in the present-day province of Noord Holland.

 A gathering at Upstalsboom, Aurich, Germany